flowmatters/SourceFEWSAdapter/README.md

 It is important to realise that the setup of your Source model is *coupled* to your FEWS configuration: Changes in one can affect the other and in some cases break the linkage.

+Key things to watch for:

+* The data mappings in Source are to columns, so if the column order changes, the data mappings will change **without warning**.
+* Adding and removing time series to the FEWS export will affect the input mapping.
+Importantly, if you are exporting time series based on a locationSet and that composition of that locationSet changes, then the export will change and the Source linkage will break. **In many case this change will not produce an error message due to Source still having enough columns**

 ## Limitations

 There are a few big things that the adapter doesn't currently support and a few gotchas to be aware of.

 * Only time series can be modified, there is currently no provision for changing Source model parameters (though this is planned for the adapter)
+* Source cannot current start rainfall runoff models with an explicitly defined starting state (eg for soil moisture).
+This results in a need to run relatively long warmup periods for forecasts.

 ## License